Rationalising Denominators 2: Products

 Implementation of factorise

 Factorising can be slow, and was the bottleneck in my initial experiments.
-The following function uses a few tricks to speed up calculations, compared to a naive approach:
+The following function uses a few tricks to speed up calculations, compared to a naïve approach:

 • The lru_cache decorator gives the function a memo table, so results which have previously been calculated can be quickly re-used.
+Note that we cannot use this decorator on a recursive function (like Product itself), since it results in weird inconsistencies!

 • During startup there is a one-time cost to calculate the primes up to 1000, which are used to factor small numbers.